Home Office Ideas on a Budget

 When you’re organizing your home office on a budget, the first step is the most important.
 Get rid of any office supplies, clutter, or electronics you don’t use during your workday.
 That way you’re not spending money on extra storage and your workspace is clutter-free.

 Think small when shopping budget storage for your home office.
-Rather than splurge on a large bookcase, consider cheap wall organization.
+While you could use a large bookcase, there are plenty of cheap wall organization options if you’re low on space.
 Floating shelves or hanging baskets can hold your supplies while saving elbow room.
 If you don’t have the wall space, opt for decorative planters, jars, trays, or bins.
 These are all low-cost items that can also be found laying around your kitchen or closet.
 If photo albums and files are cluttering up your office space, consider storing them in magazine racks or a desk organizer.
-Or transfer them to a digital drive for maximum space saving.
-Cord management can reduce visual clutter and be as easy and affordable as using zip-ties to organize and gather cords.

 Check out even more of our 14 Genius Home Office Organization Ideas.